 Churchill enjoyed life.
 He liked Cuban cigars, French champagne, Scottish whiskey and excellent food.
 He ‘was easily satisfied with the best’.
 He cultivated a distinctive personal style with his love of military uniforms, his zip up ‘siren suits’ (so called because they could be put on easily in an air raid), his bow ties and his V for Victory hand gestures.
 What is less well known is that in his youth he was also a keen sportsman.
 Think of Churchill and you don’t immediately think of sport, but he was a school boy fencing champion and a skilled polo player.
 In later life he owned and bred racehorses.
-While he enjoyed travelling and holidays and the glamour of the film world, he was nowhere happier than at his country house, Chartwell in Kent, surrounded by his family and by his animals; dogs, cats, swans, fish, pigs, sheep and even a budgerigar called ‘Toby’.
+While he enjoyed travelling and holidays and the glamour of the film world, he was nowhere happier than at his country house, Chartwell in Kent, surrounded by his family and by his animals; dogs, cats, swans, fish, pigs, sheep and even a budgerigar called ‘Toby’ and playing poker.
 In this section, you’ll be able to find out more about Churchill’s life away from the political world – his enthusiasms and hobbies and his own particular inimitable style.

 I have in my life concentrated more on self-expression than self-denial.